 History of Amsterdam: Car-free Sundays

-Imagine you are taking a stroll down Amsterdam’s famous canalled streets.
-With every step you take, the sounds of cars and the bustling city streets slowly melt away and the years roll back.
+Imagine you are taking a stroll down Amsterdam’s famous canals.
+With every step you take, the sound of cars and the bustling city streets slowly melt away and the years roll back.
 When you stop walking and look up, the year is 1973, it’s a cold Sunday morning in November, and you notice that there is not a single car driving on the roads.

 Amsterdam’s Sunday car ban

 Back in November 1973, the Dutch government instituted a ban on Sunday driving for three months, as a way to limit oil consumption during the Opec energy crisis.
 Aside from public transport, the only vehicles allowed on the street were those that were deemed essential to society and businesses such as fire engines and ambulances, as well as vehicles for doctors, dentists, vets, foreign tourists and tradesmen who had to transport their produce from farms to markets and restaurants.

 The government had re-enacted the emergency 1939 Distribution Law, under which fines of up to around 250.000 euros and a maximum of six years in prison could be issued to anyone who broke the driving ban.
 However, in 1973, perpetrators were only fined around 200 euros.

 The government's 1973 driving ban was largely welcomed by the Dutch population, who had grown tired of the vast levels of congestion and the noise and pollution that came with it.
 Residents of Amsterdam enjoyed quieter Sundays while the ban was in force and it was not uncommon for people to enjoy picnics on the motorways, as well as using bikes or horses to go about their daily business.